collapsed-stacks/startups/questions/8593/should-i-trademark-the-logo-of-my-b2b-saas-company.md

 - posted by: [Marcus D](https://stackexchange.com/users/258531/marcus-d) on 2016-02-23
 - score: -1

-<p>Since this is an SAAS business, and you are concerned about "confusion and false association" you should focus on your online presence, I would secure as many domain roots as I can, which will assist in your protection.
-Though some countries have restrictions on domain ownership by nationals, like Austria.</p>
+Since this is an SAAS business, and you are concerned about "confusion and false association" you should focus on your online presence, I would secure as many domain roots as I can, which will assist in your protection.
+Though some countries have restrictions on domain ownership by nationals, like Austria.

-<p>Also, I would probably perform trademarking in countries/territories that will enforce your trademark if it is relatively inexpensive. </p>
+Also, I would probably perform trademarking in countries/territories that will enforce your trademark if it is relatively inexpensive.

-<p>It may not matter, but it will also add value to your brand as having slightly more legal protection on some things; in the same way having various forms of IP protection on your IP gives your company value.</p>
+It may not matter, but it will also add value to your brand as having slightly more legal protection on some things; in the same way having various forms of IP protection on your IP gives your company value.